Scottish Words Illustrated

 The mouse giving advice is not at all as close to the trap as the one tugging at the bait.

 “Yer awricht so far, try gi’in it a harder pou.”
-Translated: pou: pull.
+Translate: pou: pull.
 “You’re all right so far, try giving it a harder pull.”
 The Scottish Word: pou with its definition and its meaning illustrated and … Continue reading Pou. →

 bait, cheese, Death, hunger, mice, mouse, trap